 - Decide on the next steps and what you want to accomplish when

 - Organize everything into categories

-In my opinion, one of the main problems we all have when trying to get things done, is getting distracted.
-We stop and check email, we respond to instant messaging, we look at the latest text message and, heaven forbid, we go to Facebook, Instagram, Linked In or Twitter and get completely lost.
+In my opinion, one of the main problems we all have when trying to accomplish our tasks is distractions.
+We stop and check email and respond to instant messaging.
+And then, heaven forbid, we go to social media sites and get completely lost.
 If you fall prey to any of these time bandits, try a tool called Rescue Time.
 It runs in the background on your device and you can set it so that it alerts you if you spend too much time in any of those places.
 Now that is a helpful tool.

-Instead of checking the latest and loudest, teach yourself to check your calendar and to do list several times a day to help keep on track and get the important things done.
-And remember, being more productive is about managing yourself, not using the latest tool.
+Instead of checking the latest and loudest, teach yourself to check your calendar and to-do list several times a day to help keep on track and do the important things first.
+And remember, being more productive is about managing yourself, not wasting time on the latest tool.